Solidarity initiatives across Europe

 Moreover, Repetto offered free online ballet classes each week during lockdown.

-Ingenico ePayments joined up with partner Paytweak to accompany professionals in France during the crisis by offering them the payment link service “Link2Pay” for free.
+Worldline joined up with partner Paytweak to accompany professionals in France during the crisis by offering them the payment link service “Link2Pay” for free.

 In the UK, employees of CV Life showed their solidarity by volunteering in the Operation Shield Coventry project.
 It is a scheme which supports the most vulnerable people in Coventry during the Covid-19 pandemic, ranging from providing essential supplies to emotional support.